Next James Bond: The 25 actors who could replace Daniel Craig as the new 007

 (Image credit: Netflix)

-Thanks to his role as the Duke of Hastings in Netflix’s Bridgerton, Rege-Jean Page has shot to the front of many people’s next James Bond lists (including some bookies), establishing himself as a charming favourite – and the most likely to leave audiences feeling a little hot under the collar.
+Thanks to his role as the Duke of Hastings in Netflix’s Bridgerton, Rege-Jean Pagewas once at the front of some observer's next James Bond lists (including some bookies), establishing himself as a charming favourite – and the most likely to leave audiences feeling a little hot under the collar.

 Page even has a former Bond’s seal of approval, with Pierce Brosnan telling Entertainment Tonight that he would be a "wonderful" choice to replace Bond.

-Even if the whole Bond thing doesn’t shake out, Page has another spy project in the works.
+Even if the whole Bond thing doesn’t shake out (and it has gone a little quiet on that front), Page has another spy project in the works.
 Ironically, it’s a reboot of The Saint, the show that put Roger Moore on the map before he made the leap to the Bond franchise.

 Lashana Lynch